 How does payment to authors work, for their work published with you?

 We pay generous royalties to our authors.
-Royalties are split, with 60% going to the author and 40% to the publisher (in the case of multiple-author anthologies, 40% goes to the publisher, with 60% split between the contributing authors).
-These royalties are determined by the revenue received by us from the third party distributors through which we publish.
+Royalties are split, with 50% going to the author and 50% to the publisher (in the case of multiple-author anthologies, 50% goes to the publisher, with 50% split between the contributing authors).
+These royalties are determined by the net revenue received by us from the distributors.
 You receive monthly sales reports and royalties, also paid monthly via PayPal, subject to a minimum revenue of £25 accrued by all your work published with us.

 What happens after I submit my work?